dentarg/auth0-blog/_posts/2017-03-30-java-platform-and-java-community-process-overview.markdown

 **TL;DR:** In this article I'm going to explain the most important pieces of the Java platform and provide a brief explanation of the process responsible for evolving it.
 First I'm going to introduce the different Java editions—*Java ME*, *Java SE* and *Java EE*—and some important acronyms related to them, like: *JDK*, *JRE*, *JVM*, *JSP*, *JPA*, etc. In the end I will provide an overview of the *Java Community Process* (JCP).

+> Before starting I would like to especially thank [Leonardo Lima](https://twitter.com/leomrlima)—a seasoned member of the JCP program—for reviewing the contents of this article.

 ## Java Editions

 Before diving into the *Java Community Process* (JCP), it's important to understand the main pieces of the platform.
 Java is distributed in three different editions: *Java Standard Edition* (Java SE), *Java Enterprise Edition* (Java EE) and *Java Micro Edition* (Java ME).

-*Java Micro Edition* was created to support applications running on embedded and mobile devices in the [*Internet of Things*](https://en.wikipedia.org/wiki/Internet_of_things).
-This edition is not, by far, as popular as its siblings and will not be the focus of this article, although it shares many of the acronyms and processes in its evolution.
+*Java Micro Edition* was created to support applications running on mobile and on embedded devices.
+This edition is not, by far, as popular as its siblings—although lately this technology is finding a new hope in the [*Internet of Things*](https://en.wikipedia.org/wiki/Internet_of_things) devices—and will not be the focus of this article, despite the fact that it shares many of the acronyms and processes in its evolution.

 *Java Standard Edition* and *Java Enterprise Edition* are [heavily used worldwide](http://www.tiobe.com/tiobe-index/).
 Together, they are used in various kinds of solutions like [web applications, applications servers, big data technologies and so on](http://javarevisited.blogspot.com.br/2014/12/where-does-java-used-in-real-world.html).